 - 2 teaspoons pure vanilla extract

-- In a double-boiler or microwave, melt the chocolate.
+In a double-boiler or microwave, melt the chocolate.
 Alternatively, place the chocolate in a heatproof bowl, and set it over a small saucepan of gently simmering water (the bottom of the bowl should rest in the saucepan, but should not touch the water).
-Stir constantly until the chocolate melts, then remove the bowl from the saucepan and set aside.